 If you have used the previous four tips to find your enneagram type but would like a little more confirmation about the information you’ve gathered, then take a test.

-Taking an Enneagram Test can be a very helpful exercise; however, I always encourage others to use them alongside their own study and personal work.
-If starting out with a test, realize it just the beginning.
+Taking an Enneagram Test can be a beneficial exercise; however, I always encourage others to use them alongside their own study and personal work.
+If starting with a test, realize it just the beginning.

 Bonus Tip: Take an Enneagram Test to Confirm Your Assumptions